 CMYK Primary Colors and Painting

 That said, it is worth being aware of a growing debate around which colors are the primary colors.
-Many say that red, blue and yellow are the primaries (as also taught in this article) while others believe that cyan, magenta and yellow are the true primary colors.
-So, which ones are?
+Many say that red, blue and yellow are the primaries (as also taught in this article) while others believe that cyan, magenta and yellow are the true primaries.
+So, which is right?

 The answer isn’t so black and white unfortunately!
 Cyan, magenta and yellow are often referred to as ‘printing primaries’ as printing machines use these colors as their primary colors (along with black) to create all of their images.
 These are also referred to as CMYK.